What is the role of a Secretary?

 To be a secretary means organisation, time management and fun with membership lists.

-The secretary is generally responsible for the administration of the club, arranging meetings and taking the circulating minutes and matters regarding the constitution.
-All correspondence will usually be handled by the secretary i.e. letting members know about meetings and handling all correspondence to outside bodies from formal letters to social media, and emails.
+The Secretary is generally responsible for the administration of the club, arranging meetings (and taking and circulating the minutes for these) and dealing with any administration regarding the club constitution.
+All correspondence will usually be handled by the Secretary.
+This includes letting members know about meetings, as well as handling all correspondence to outside bodies via formal letters, emails or social media posts.

 You need to be a good communicator and have an eye for organisation.
-This is not an exhaustive list of what a good club secretary should do, and each society will have different expectations of a secretary but it gives a good outline of what is expected of you when you are in the role.
+The following is not an exhaustive list of what a good club Secretary should do (and each society will have different expectations of a Secretary) but it gives a good outline of what is expected of you when you are in the role.